-Associate in Science in Business

-Administration for Transfer

-Associate in Science in Accounting

-Associates in Arts Degree in Economic for Transfer
+Associate in Science in Business Administration for Transfer 2.0 Associate in Science in Business Administration for Transfer Associates in Arts Degree in Economic for Transfer

-Associate in Science in

-Administrative Office Technician

-Administrative Office Technician Small Business Management
+Small Business Management

-Business Administration for Transfer
+Business Administration for Transfer 2.0

 The Associate in Science Degree in Business Administration for Transfer is designed to provide students with the common core of lower division courses required by most universities to transfer and pursue a baccalaureate degree in Business Administration.
 This includes business degrees with options such as accounting, finance, human resources management, management, and marketing.
 Students must meet with a counselor to ensure completion of required coursework for chosen major and specific college/university.